Pure Heroine: Music and lyrics

 Lorde's vocals on Pure Heroine have been noted for her range and powerful delivery.
 She said that she felt it essential for her voice to be the album's focus, since she was unfamiliar with playing instruments.
 The A.V.
 Club editor Kevin McFarland called the singer's voice the "alpha and omega of her talent. ...
 Her voice isn't booming or overpowering, but rather mystifying and alluring, both floating on its own in a sea of reverb and digital blips and awash in an army of chorused overdubs."
-According to PopMatters's Evan Sawdey described Lorde's vocals as being "unique and powerfully intriguing", while Billboard noted her vocals for being "smoky and restrained".
+PopMatters's Evan Sawdey described Lorde's vocals as being "unique and powerfully intriguing", while Billboard noted her vocals for being "smoky and restrained".

 The album is built around Little's production, which incorporates deep bass, loops, and programmed beats.
 During its recording, Lorde said that she "didn't really have a specific sound in mind".
 She cited James Blake and minimalist music as the main inspirations for Pure Heroine.
 The album's song structures were influenced by hip hop, electronic and pop music as the singer listened to those genres to develop a "real taste" of the direction the production would follow.
 Several publications noted its minimalist production, and compared its arrangements to singers such as Robyn and Santigold.
 Pure Heroine has been described by critics as an electronica, dream pop, and electropop album.

 The album deals with themes of youth, and critiques mainstream culture, exploring materialism, fame, consumer culture, and social status.
 Classic teen pop themes such as social anxiety, romance, and "adolescent aggrievance and angst" are also present on the album.
 According to NME, its lyrics indicate that Lorde is "bored".
 In an interview with the magazine, she said that she used words of inclusion (such as "we" and "us") throughout the album.
 The singer's lyrics detail "the mundanity of teenage life" and celebrate the "often ignored intelligence of the next generation."
 Lorde also uses metaphors involving teeth, describing the "Hollywood smile", which several publications related to social class structures and economic inequality.
 In an analysis piece from i-D, writer Wendy Syfret states that Pure Heroine presented suburban dreams and a realistic teenage life, saying the record is "perhaps the most direct and eloquent statement about the eternal teen juxtaposition of wanting it all ... but knowing deep down that to leave this stage is to make an exit you can never undo."